-During medical school, Dr. Mallela studied the use of neuroimaging to characterize microstructural changes after mild traumatic brain injury.
-Through this work, he cultivated a strong interest in the intersection of network theory, neuroimaging, and data analysis.
-He is currently interested in utilizing these tools to study a variety of neurological diseases, including epilepsy and brain tumors.
-For his work, Dr. Mallela has received the 2017 American Brain Tumor Association Young Investigator Award and was named a finalist in the 2017 National Neurotrauma Symposium Trainee Competition.
+Dr. Mallela has a strong interest in the intersection of neurophysiology, neuroimaging, network theory and deep learning.
+He is currently interested in utilizing these tools to study a variety of neurological diseases, including fetal brain folding, epilepsy, and brain tumors.
+For his work, Dr. Mallela has received the 2017 American Brain Tumor Association Young Investigator Award.
+He was recently selected for the Burroughs Wellcome Foundation Physician Scientist Incubator Program at the University of Pittsburgh to further his research in these areas.

-In his free time, Dr. Mallela enjoys hiking, movie making, and spending time with his family, fiancé, and friends.
+In his free time, Dr. Mallela enjoys hiking, movie making, and spending time with his family, wife, and friends.

 Specialized Areas of Interest